Injured at Work in Vermont or New Hampshire? Sabbeth Law Can Help.

-Again, workers’ compensation could not be a more simple: if your injury arises out of and in the course of your employment, you’re covered.
-However, I cannot begin to count the amount of times I’ve had injured workers come to me with patently absurd and insulting denials of their claims.
+Again, workers’ compensation in Vermont and New Hampshire could not be a more simple: if your injury arises out of and in the course of your employment, you’re covered.
+However, I cannot begin to count the amount of times I’ve had injured Vermont and New Hampshire workers come to me with patently absurd and insulting denials of their work comp claims.
 Sure, there are some claims that are legally and factually more complex than others — we litigate those claims on a daily basis.
-But it’s what I refer to as “bogus denials” that I see most often.
+But it’s what I refer to as “bogus denials” that I see most often and find most infuriating.
 And it almost always starts at the very beginning.

-1) “You didn’t report it then and there, so it didn’t happen.”
+1) “You didn’t report it right away, so it didn’t happen.”